Beach Too Sandy, Bryan Too Breaky

 This is a company we trust, it's a product we use, and there's one overarching reason why.
 It makes my life easier.

-And thank you to Squarespace for being a sponsor of the Commercial Break.
+And thank you to Squarespace for being a sponsor of the commercial break.
+Crown Coin Casino, the place to be.

 Yeah, you've been saying that.
 Yeah.